oktadev/okta-blog/_source/_posts/2019-10-28-okta-developer-office-hours-qa-september-2019.md

 image: blog/okta-developer-office-hours/okta-dev-office-hours.jpg
 ---

 On September 19, 2019, we held our first Okta Developer office hours.
-Our goal was to host a live Q & A with developers that use Okta.
-We had over 150 developers attend.
+Our goal was to host a live Q&A with developers that use Okta.
+Over 150 developers attended!

 We [streamed the session live on YouTube](https://youtu.be/nGi8x5XppHI), so you can watch it below if you like.